Bhojpuri cinema: Decline (1967–1976)

+Revival (1977–2001)

+In 1977, Dangal, the first colour film in Bhojpuri released.
+In 1979, Balam Pardesia released.
 In the 1980s, enough Bhojpuri films were produced to tentatively make up an industry.
 Films such as Mai ("Mom", 1989, directed by Rajkumar Sharma) and Hamar Bhauji ("My Elder Brother's Wife", 1983, directed by Kalpataru) continued to have at least sporadic success at the box office.
 Nadiya Ke Paar is a 1982 Hindi-Bhojpuri blockbuster directed by Govind Moonis and starring Sachin, Sadhana Singh, Inder Thakur, Mitali, Savita Bajaj, Sheela David, Leela Mishra and Soni Rathod.
 However, this trend faded out by the end of the decade.
 By 1990, the nascent industry seemed to be completely finished.
+Between, 1977 to 2001, the industry produced about 150 films with an average of 6 films per year.

-The industry took off again in 2001 with the Silver Jubilee hit Saiyyan Hamar ("My Sweetheart", directed by Mohan Prasad), which shot its hero, Ravi Kissan, to superstardom.
+The industry took off again in 2001 with the Silver Jubilee hit Saiyyan Hamar ("My Sweetheart", directed by Mohan Prasad), which shot its hero, Ravi Kishan, to superstardom.
 This was quickly followed by several other remarkably successful films, including Panditji Batai Na Biyah Kab Hoi ("Priest, tell me when I will marry", 2005, directed by Mohan Prasad) and Sasura Bada Paisa Wala ("My father-in-law, the rich guy", 2005).
 In a measure of the Bhojpuri film industry's rise, both of these did much better business in the states of Bihar and Jharkhand than mainstream Bollywood hits at the time.
 Both films, made on extremely tight budgets, earned back more than ten times their production costs.
 Sasura Bada Paisa Wala introduced Manoj Tiwari, formerly a well-loved folk singer, to the wider audiences of Bhojpuri cinema.
 In 2008, he and Ravi Kissan were the leading actors of Bhojpuri films, and their fees increase with their fame.
 The extremely rapid success of their films has led to dramatic increases in Bhojpuri cinema's visibility, and the industry now supports an awards show and a trade magazine, Bhojpuri City, which chronicles the production and release of what are now over 100 films per year.